Updated: September 17, 2020

-Despite the fact that Peru was the first country in Latin America to enact the general quarantine, when there was hardly a record of 71 cases, COVID-19 has continued to advance due to the breach of isolation in some areas of the country, which has led to the current they count almost 2,000 dead and 70,000 infected, find the exact data here.
+Despite the fact that Peru was the first country in Latin America to enact the general quarantine, when there was hardly a record of 71 cases, COVID-19 has continued to advance due to the breach of isolation in some areas of the country, which has led to the presence counting almost 2,000 of the dead and 70,000 of the infected.
+Find the exact data here.

-The restriction of mobilization in Peru to avoid contagion by Covid-19 includes closing Machu Picchu.
-All tours are temporarily canceled until July 1.
+The restriction of mobilization in Peru to avoid infection by Covid-19 includes Machu Picchu closing.
+All tours are temporarily canceled until 1 October 2020.

 The official advice of the World Health Organization (WHO) is that there is no need to stop any travel plans.
 However, the borders have been temporarily closed in Peru while monitoring the coronavirus contagion curve.

-The town of Aguas Calientes or Machu Picchu town, the closest, where there are hotels, hostels and restaurants for tourists, remains in quarantine like the rest of the country.
+The town of Aguas Calientes or Machu Picchu Town, the closest place where hotels, hostels, and restaurants for tourists are, remains in quarantine as well as the rest of the country.

-The Peruvian authorities have decided to take action for 15 days by restricting the mobility of people in the territory, as well as closing the borders until March 31.
+The Peruvian authorities have decided to take action for 15 days by restricting the mobility of people in the territory as well as closing the borders until the end of September.
 Food supplies and the movement of people who wish to return home have also been guaranteed.
-Supermarkets, pharmacies, health centers and banks will remain open during these 15 days and the mobilization of their workers is guaranteed.
+Supermarkets, pharmacies, health centers, and banks will remain open during these days and the mobilization of their workers is guaranteed.

 The Peruvian government has also published the official budget and the implemented action plan to treat the virus:

-Since the virus is NOT airborne and thanks to specialized aircraft ventilation designed to clean and ventilate the air, air travel should not be a cause for concern.
+Since the virus is NOT airborn and thanks to specialized aircraft ventilation designed to clean and ventilate the air, air travel should not be a cause for concern.